day8/re-frame/docs/CodeWalkthrough.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Initial Code Walk-through

-At this point in your reading, you are armed with:
- - a high level understanding of the 6 domino process (from re-frame's README)
- - an understanding of application state (from the previous tutorial)

-In this tutorial, **we'll look at re-frame code**.
-Finally.

 ## What Code?

 This repo contains an example application called ["simple"](https://github.com/Day8/re-frame/tree/develop/examples/simple),